pulsejet/banner-ics/README.md

 # Roundcube Banner ICS

-Displays information about events from ICS attachmetns
+Displays information about events from iCalendar attachmetns

 ## Installation
 To install, get the plugin with composer in your roundcube directory